III. B North - East Region

 Overnight accommodation in Alfatar is not available.

-Tervel is a little city, overnight accommodation is available in it.
-Information about it:
+Tervel is a little city.
+Overnight accommodations are available in it.
+Information about Tervel:

 http://www.guide-bulgaria.com/NE/dobrich/tervel